Using High-Tech Simulators to Educate Future Nurses

 Rhode Island College School of Nursing — a regional leader in innovation and simulation.

-RIC nursing student Morgan LaPlume pauses before entering the hospital room of a five-year-old child lying in bed in excruciating pain.
-She has been diagnosed with sickle cell anemia.
+RIC nursing student Morgan LaPlume pauses before entering the hospital room of a five-year-old child who has been diagnosed with sickle cell anemia.

-All that LaPlume has learned in her nursing courses must come to the fore now.
+All that LaPlume has learned in her nursing courses must come to the fore.
+Her palms are moist.
 She knows she is being observed from a control room.

 LaPlume knocks on the door and then gently pushes it open.

-The hospital room is actually a simulation lab at the Rhode Island Nursing Education Center at South Street Landing in the heart of Providence.
-The five-year-old is a mannequin or simulator who is being controlled by the professor’s graduate assistant.
+This hospital room is actually a simulation lab at the Rhode Island Nursing Education Center at South Street Landing in the heart of Providence.
+The five-year-old is a mannequin or simulator who is being controlled in the Control Room.

 Like a real human being, the simulator can speak, blink, breathe, cry, has a heartbeat and pulse, lung and bowel sounds, displays vital signs and can even receive injected medications.
 Should the wrong medication be given, it will show up in the vital signs on the overhead monitor.

-Following the training, LaPlume will receive feedback on her performance in a debriefing room.
+After the simulation, LaPlume will receive feedback on her performance in a debriefing room.
 This will allow her to refine and improve her skills.

 Assistant Professor of Nursing Penni Sadlon is director of simulation for the School of Nursing and drives simulation best practices and faculty development in simulation.
 She also teaches undergraduates, trains graduate assistants and advises graduate and doctoral students.

-“The purpose of simulation training,” she says, “is to allow students to learn theory in the classroom and then apply it in a simulated environment.”
+“The purpose of simulation training,” she says, “is to allow students to apply what they’ve learned in the classroom in a simulated environment.”

 Real-world case scenarios, many of which Sadlon has written, prepare nursing students for real-world situations.
 Faculty also write and facilitate scenarios based on what they’ve taught in class.

-Scenarios could include: chest pain mimicking a heart attack, chronic obstructive pulmonary disease (COPD), substance abuse or an allergic reaction.
+Scenarios could include a patient’s chest pain mimicking a heart attack, chronic obstructive pulmonary disease, substance abuse or an allergic reaction.

 “Most of the simulators we use are high-fidelity mannequins,” Sadlon says.
 “They run from $90,000 on up.”